A complete data breakdown — traffic, conversions, and revenue

 In September 2022, right around the time our annual contract was coming to an end, the Federal Reserve started raising interest rates for the first time in decades, the VC industry stopped making investments, and started mandating spending cuts in their portfolio companies.

-It keeps working even after we stop working.
+But the beautiful thing about SEO is that it keeps working even after we stop working.

 In the first 12 months of the campaign, we tracked:

-232,663 visitors generated
+- 232,663 visitors generated

-4,904 signups
+- 4,904 signups

-315 subscriptions purchased on 1st visitor
+- 315 subscriptions purchased on 1st visit

 This doesn’t include untracked data:

-Newsletter signups (Add another 16,000+ emails)
+- Newsletter signups (Add another 16,000+ emails)

-Revenue generated from re-targeting SEO traffic via email and Facebook Ads
+- Revenue generated from re-targeting SEO traffic via email and Facebook Ads

 But the results are compelling even without the untracked data.

-908,474 new visitors
+- 908,474 new visitors

-13,605 new signups
+- 13,605 new signups

-712 new subscriptions on the 1st visit
+- 712 new subscriptions on the 1st visit

-Thousands more new signups and paid subscriptions via re-targeting SEO traffic with Facebook Ads & email.
+- Thousands more new signups and paid subscriptions via re-targeting SEO traffic with Facebook Ads & email

 In fact, in the last 9 months the campaign has generated 3.9x more traffic, 2.77x more signups, and 2.2x more subscriptions on the 1st visit than in the first 12 months.